lunchboxer/spelling-master/src/lib/level3-glossary.md

 way
 : Method or path for traveling.
 "Which way should we drive to your house?"

-we'd
+we’d
 : We would.
-"We'd like more time to complete the assignment."
+"We’d like more time to complete the assignment."

 weigh
 : Determine mass or heaviness.
-"Let's weigh these watermelons to find the heaviest."
+"Let’s weigh these watermelons to find the heaviest."

 welcome
 : Greet someone kindly upon arrival.
 "Welcome to our home!"

-we'll
+we’ll
 : We will.
-"Don't worry, we'll help you finish up."
+"Don’t worry, we’ll help you finish up."

-we're
+we’re
 : We are.
-"We're almost there, just a short walk left."
+"We’re almost there, just a short walk left."

 west
 : Cardinal direction left when facing north.
 "We drove west to see the Pacific Ocean."